 Nuts– Consuming nuts such as cashews, almonds, and walnuts are all helpful in aiding nerve function because they are rich in Vitamin B. Nuts also keep you fuller longer because they contain healthy fat, which can help prevent overeating.
 It is very important for neuropathy patients to watch their weight and sugar intake; nuts can be a great snack to incorporate.

-Whole Grains– Brown rice, oatmeal, quinoa, whole wheat or sprouted grain breads are an excellent choice because they are high in fiber, which helps with inflammation.
+Whole Grains– Brown rice, oatmeal, quinoa, whole wheat, or sprouted grain bread are excellent choices because they are high in fiber, which helps with inflammation.

 Foods to Avoid

-Grain products with Gluten: Those with neuropathy should consider avoiding refined carbohydrates such as white bread, pastas, pizza, crackers and other snacks.
-Recent studies have shown a link between gluten sensitivity and nerve pain, so it’s best to stick to unrefined carb choices listed above.
+Grain products with Gluten: Those with neuropathy should consider avoiding refined carbohydrates such as white bread, pasta, pizza, crackers, and other snacks.
+Recent studies have shown a link between gluten sensitivity and nerve pain, so it’s best to stick to the unrefined carb choices listed above.

 Salty Foods: Foods high in sodium, such as potato chips, cold cuts, and frozen prepared meals, can be an issue for neuropathy patients because high levels of sodium can lead to restricted blood flow, which may cause a flare-up of symptoms.